plai-group/admin-info/offboarding.md

 1. Access to facilities
 2. Hardware return
-2. CWL deactivation
+3. CWL deactivation
-3. Removal from computational resources (CS)
+4. Removal from computational resources (CS)
-4. Removal from github
+5. Removal from github and slack